Apps & Utilities for Ubuntu 24.04 LTS.

 sudo SKIP_PACKAGE_CHECK=1 ./DaVinci_Resolve_*_Linux.run -i

-NOTE: This command does not check for missing libraries during the installation.
+NOTE: The SKIP_PACKAGE_CHECK=1 command bypasses the check system that looks for missing libraries during the installation.

 NOTE: Moving these libraries forces Resolve to use the Ubuntu libraries.